-elementIds An array containing the global ids of the elements to be created on this PET.
-This input consists of a 1D array of size elementCount.

-elementTypes An array containing the types of the elements to be created on this PET.
+- elementIds An array containing the global ids of the elements to be created on this PET.
+This input consists of a 1D array of size elementCount. - elementTypes An array containing the types of the elements to be created on this PET.
 The types used must be appropriate for the parametric dimension of the Mesh.
 Please see Section 20.2.1 for the list of options.
-This input consists of a 1D array of size elementCount.

-elementConn An array containing the indexes of the sets of nodes to be connected together to form the elements to be created on this PET.
-The entries in this list are NOT node global ids, but rather each entry is a local index (1 based) into the list of nodes which were created on this PET by the previous ESMC_MeshAddNodes() call.
-In other words, an entry of 1 indicates that this element contains the node described by nodelds(1), nodeCoords(1), etc. passed into the ESMC_MeshAddNodes() call on this PET.
+This input consists of a 1D array of size elementCount. - elementConn An array containing the indexes of the sets of nodes to be connected together to form the elements to be created on this PET.
+The entries in this list are NOT node global ids, but rather each entry is a local index (1 based) into the list of nodes which were created on this PET by the previous ESMC\MeshAddNodes() call.
+In other words, an entry of 1 indicates that this element contains the node described by nodeIds(1), nodeCoords(1), etc. passed into the ESMC\MeshAddNodes() call on this PET.
 It is also important to note that the order of the nodes in an element connectivity list matters.
 Please see Section 20.2.1 for diagrams illustrating the correct order of nodes in a element.
 This input consists of a 1D array with a total size equal to the sum of the number of nodes in each element on this PET.
-The number of nodes in each element is implied by its element type in elementTypes.
-The nodes for each element are in sequence in this array (e.g. the nodes for element 1 are elementConn(1), elementConn(2), etc.).

-[elementMask] An array containing values which can be used for element masking.
-Which values indicate masking are chosen via the srcMaskValues or dstMaskValues arguments to ESMF_FieldRegridStore() call.
+The number of nodes in each element type in elementTypes.
+The nodes for each element are in sequence in this array (e.g. the nodes for element 1 are elementConn(1), etc.). - [elementMask] An array containing values which can be used for element masking.
+Which values indicate masking are chosen via the srcMaskValues or dstMaskValues arguments to ESMF\FieldRegridStore() call.
 This input consists of a 1D array the size of the number of elements on this PET.
-If not specified (i.e. NULL is passed in), then no masking will occur.

-[elementArea] An array containing element areas.
+If not specified (i.e. NULL is passed in), then no masking will occur. - [elementArea] An array containing element areas.
 This input consists of a 1D array the size of the number of elements on this PET.
-If not specified (i.e. NULL is passed in), the element areas are internally calculated.
+If not specified (i.e. NULL is passed in), the element areas are internally calculated. - [elementCoords] An array containing the physical coordinates of the elements to be created on this PET.
+This input consists of a 1D array the size of the number of elements on this PET times the Mesh's spatial dimension